 A few years ago I had a friend who became increasingly flaky.
 She was (or so I thought) part of my close-knit-friends-forever circle.
 Eventually, said circle of friends directly called her out on her behaviour one day, and politely asked her what was up.
 The response we got was surprisingly blunt.
 She told us that … Continue reading Surviving a friendship breakup (and why you should actually take it in stride).

 For the longest time I had the intention of writing a post about how I had (royally) messed up my finances.
 I had a long draft brainstormed discussing the how, the why, and the long and painful process of finally accepting how bad things had become, just before I hit rock bottom.
-It was a … Continue reading Some surprising emotional effects of debt recovery
+It was a … Continue reading The emotional effects of debt recovery